aranaescobedo/aks/toolbox/README.md

 ### Dockerfile

-- ```FROM```: Using Ubuntu:18.04, if you are using a newer version, don't forget to update the FROM instruction
+- ```FROM```: Using Ubuntu:18.04, if you are using a newer version, don't forget to update the FROM instruction.
+- If you are missing a specific package you want to install to troubleshoot your issue more easily, simply add it to the Dockerfile.

 ### manifests/deployment.yaml